Muzeetoma/hayok-hms/README.md

 <br>
 All routes are protected by middlewares to avoid patient accessing healthworkers page and vice versa
 <br>
-The chat system has been fully implemented with left and right positioning and with date and time sent
+The chat system has been fully implemented with left and right positioning and with date and time set underneath each message
 <br>
 All functionalities as well as proper commenting have been completed...
 </p>